 We are willing to develop our own understanding and knowledge through training e.g. attending regular SENCO forums or learning Makaton.

 Your The child’s key person will observe and assess your child’s development and track their progress.
-If necessary we can plan using achievable small steps starting from your child’s strengths.
+If necessary we can plan using achievable SMART targets starting from your child’s strengths.
 We can provide developmentally appropate resources and adapt any activities so your child can take part.